juanechenique9/test/README.md

 ## Important

-To go to the country details you must select the row
+- To go to the country details you must select the row.
+- I didn't do the admin module because the test wasn't clear about it.